 Proofreading in a nutshell is the idea of someone else checking your work.
 When you think about it, its obvious why it might be important.
 Everyone makes mistakes.

-I remember having various people check my dissertation, and even then it wasn’t perfect.
-For big companies publications accuracy is even more essential.
+For big companies publications accuracy is essential.
 And that’s where the job of proofreader comes in.

 What is Proofreading?

-For example, the ‘proof’ itself is the unedited, prototype document if you like that is yet to be inspected by the reader for errors.
+For example, the ‘proof‘ in the context of writing is the unedited, prototype document if you like that is yet to be inspected by the reader for errors.

-So how can you get started and make money proofreading?
+So how can you get started and make money through proofreading jobs?

 Alternatively, if you’ve got a flair for writing and impeccable spelling and grammar, you could market yourself on Upwork in a more informal basis, and check people’s writing and CV/resumes etc.